Thie1e/cutpointr/README.md

 -   `cost_misclassification`: The sum of the misclassification cost of false positives and false negatives.
 Additional arguments: cost\_fp, cost\_fn
 -   `total_utility`: The total utility of true / false positives / negatives.
 Additional arguments: utility\_tp, utility\_tn, cost\_fp, cost\_fn
 -   `F1_score`: The F1-score (2 \* TP) / (2 \* TP + FP + FN)
+-   `sens_constrain`: Maximize sensitivity given a minimal value of specificity
+-   `spec_constrain`: Maximize specificity given a minimal value of sensitivity
+-   `metric_constrain`: Maximize a selected metric given a minimal value of another selected metric

 Furthermore, the following functions are included which can be used as metric functions but are more useful for plotting purposes, for example in plot\_cutpointr, or for defining new metric functions: `tp`, `fp`, `tn`, `fn`, `tpr`, `fpr`, `tnr`, `fnr`, `false_omission_rate`, `false_discovery_rate`, `ppv`, `npv`, `precision`, `recall`, `sensitivity`, and `specificity`.